 Inuvik 68°21'N / 133°44'W. Located some 100 km inland on MacKenzie River.
-The only NWP presently available wintering place for boat with lifting keel as the river is very shallow in many places 1.5 mtr.
+The only NWP presently available wintering place for boat with lifting keel to clear river very shallow bed of 1.2 mtr.
 Storage on dry with Northwind Marine Yard.
 (W.S.)